kjerstid/GEOF211_compendium/GEOF211_book/AdvancedSchemes/Godunov.md

 (AdvancedSchemes:Godunov)=
 # Godunov's method

-*This chapter is co-written with Sigrid Chistine Pedersen (student in GEOF211 spring 2025)*
+*This chapter is co-written with Sigrid Christine Pedersen (student in GEOF211 spring 2025)*

 The Godunov scheme is a numerical method that aligns with the conservation laws for hyperbolic partial differential equations.
 It computes the solution at the next time step through the following three-step process: